silicon-vlsi/silicon-vlsi.github.io/wiki/wiki-it.md

 ```note
  When switching from **Disabled** to either **Permissive** or **Enforcing** mode, it is highly recommended that the system be rebooted and the filesystem relabeled(?).
 ```

+   - Some useful SELinux commands
+     - `$ ls -Z file1`
+       - To view the SELinux context of the file in the following format: __user:role:type:level__
+       - **SELinux user** is a SELinux specific identity using SELinux policy that is mapped to an user to inherit the policy.
+       - The command `# semanage login -l` lists all the users with their assigned SELinux user, the MLS/MCS security level and allowed services.
+       - **role** is part of SELinux Role-Based Access COntrol (RBAC) security model.
+       - **type** is attribute of Type enforcement.
+       - **level** is an attribute of MLS/MCS security level.
+     - `tar --selinux ...` to preserve the SELinux properties. **FIXME** Need to research more on this one...
+     -
    - Resources:
      - [SELinux wiki.centos.org](https://wiki.centos.org/HowTos/SELinux#SELinux_Modes)
      - [What is SELinux](https://www.redhat.com/en/topics/linux/what-is-selinux)